1 May 2018 Rufus Pollock

 As McGilchrist puts it: the right brain experience goes out into the left brain and then comes back to form a coherent whole in the right brain …

 But, at least in western culture, the left brain (or the left brain way of seeing the world) has been taking over.
-The servant is usurping the master – the emissary has taken over from the master.
+The servant is usurping the master – the emissary has become the master.

 We can trace periods where the balance between the hemispheres has changed with the left or right more dominant.
 Part II of the book provides fascinating argument and evidence for this claim.

-[ed: necessarily this section is much more speculative: McGilchrist is talking about vast swathes of human history in all its complexity and then seeking to demonstrate a connection with the initial speculation about hemisphere based ways of seeing the world.
+[ed: necessarily this section is much more speculative: McGilchrist is talking about vast swathes of human history in all its complexity and then seeking to demonstrate a connection with the initial evidence for hemispherical differences in ways of seeing the world.
 I see this section as more fascinating than convincing – and as somewhat secondary to the main thrust of the argument.
 This is something McGilchrist himself acknowledge: “These thoughts [in Part II] are inevitably contingent, to some extent fragmentary and rudimental.
 [Introduction]”

 In the West today “left-hemisphere” ways of thinking and being have taken over (and this a problem because they are mistaken and limited).